Graduate Scholarships for DACA Students

 Can DACA Students Get Scholarships?

-If you are a DACA grad student, there are scholarship options for you.
-Grad Scholarships for DACA Students may not have certain citizen requirements.
-They may be open to Undocumented, or Eligible Non Citizens (as defined by FAFSA).
+If you are a DACA grad student, there are potential scholarships available with varying eligibility requirements.
+Some Graduate Scholarships for DACA Students may not have citizenship prerequisites and could be open to Undocumented or Eligible Non-Citizens (as defined by FAFSA).

 Scholarships for DACA grad students vary in dollar amounts.
 Some may offset the cost of tuition and fees.
 While others may cover expenses like food, insurance, books and travel.